ngocnb/betamind-coding-test-php/README.md

 ### Like Feature

+API test:
+- Endpoint: `/api/articles/{id}/react.json`
+- Method: POST

+Validation:
+- User must be logged in to like an article.
+- User can only like the article once.
+- User cannot unlike the article.
+- User can like his own article.

+Frontend test:
 1. Click on the article on the home page.
 2. The article detail page will show the article title, content, the author and like count.
 3. Click the "Like" button to like the article.
 Need to be logged in to access this feature.